Appliance repair guides and brand insight.

 Read post → -

-GE Refrigerator Ice Maker Not Working?
-Causes and Fixes
+GE Refrigerator Ice Maker Not Working: Causes and When to Call a Tech

-Why your GE refrigerator ice maker stopped making ice, the checks you can run yourself, and when to call a tech.
+Why your GE refrigerator ice maker stopped making ice, what to check first, and when it's time to call a Tri-Valley tech.
 Covers Profile, Cafe, and Monogram units.

 Read post → -

-Gas Stove Igniter Won't Stop Clicking or Won't Light?
-Causes and Fixes
+Gas Stove Igniter Clicking or Won't Light: When to Call a Pro

 Why a gas stove keeps clicking or won't light: moisture, food debris, a worn igniter, or a misaligned burner cap.
-Diagnosis steps, safe DIY fixes, and when to call for gas stove igniter repair in the Tri-Valley.
+Here's how to read the signs and know when to call for igniter repair in the Tri-Valley.

 Read post → -